eswlab/orphan-prediction/case-studies/braker-S/README.md

-# Braker for "large" dataset
+# Braker for "typical" dataset

 Forward reads is named `forward_reads.fq.gz` and it is single end dataset.
 The `runBraker.sh` script is run providing reads and genome as arguments